artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ### Communications

 Art collectors inquire on an artworks though our internal messaging system.
-This can be either thought an API call, or through emails.
-For
+This can be either though an API call, or through emails.
+We started building that out inside the core API, but have moved this into it's own micro-service.
+It is the role of this project to

 https://github.com/artsy/radiation